gatherworkshops/digital-media/_courses/building-the-web/html-basics.md

         When you first open CodePen, the view will be split top-and-bottom.
 Switch to left-and-right view by clicking "Change View" and then at the bottom under "Editor Layout" click the first icon.

+        Also, drag the divider so half your screen is code, and half is the preview.

         **Which side is your code, and which side is the preview?**

         The white text is your code.
 As you make changes, they become visible in the preview area.